oracle/weblogic-deploy-tooling/documentation/1.9/content/concepts/model.md

 The model structure, and its folder and attribute names, are based on the WLST 12.2.1.3 offline structure and names with redundant folders removed to keep the model simple.
 For example, the WLST path to the URL for a JDBC data source is `/JDBCSystemResource/<data-source-name>/JdbcResource/<data-source-name>/JDBCDriverParams/NO_NAME_0/URL`.
 In the model, it is `resources:/JDBCSystemResource/<data-source-name>/JdbcResource/JDBCDriverParams/URL` (where `resources` is the top-level model section where all WebLogic Server resources/services are described).

 The model is written in YAML (or optionally, JSON).
 The YAML parser, built into the underlying framework, is both strict with regard to the specification and supports only the subset of YAML needed to describe WebLogic Server artifacts.
-For example, YAML does not support tabs as indent characters so the parser will generate parse errors if the model file contains leading tabs used for indention purposes.
+For example, YAML does not support tabs as indent characters so the parser will generate parse errors if the model file contains leading tabs used for indentation purposes.
 In general, names and values can be specified without quotes except when the content contains one of the restricted characters; in which case, the content must be enclosed in either single or double quotes.
 The restricted characters are:

 - comma
 - colon